February price index in HCM City up 0.5 percent

 In the same period, gold prices in the city gained 1.42 percent, and that of US dollar dropped by 0.54 percent from January.

-The national CPI in February also went up 0.23 percent month-on-month and 5.02 percent year-on-year.-VNA
+The national CPI in February also went up 0.23 percent month-on-month and 5.02 percent year-on-year./.